 - Dataset: 438 students in grades 4 through 6 were sampled from three school districts in Michigan.
-Students ranked from 1 (most important) to 5 (least important) how important grades, sports, being good looking, and having lots of money were to each of them. - Open dataset gradschools.sav.
+Students ranked from 1 (most important) to 5 (least important) how important grades, sports, being good looking, and having lots of money were to each of them. - Open dataset gradeschool.sav.
 Choose second worksheet, titled Data. - Answer some of these questions: - Is the median importance for grades is greater than 3? - Is the median importance for money less than 3? - 1.
-Click Analyze menu, select Nonparametric Tests, select Legacy Dialogs, then select Binomial... - 2.
-Click on Grades (or a different variable of interest), then click on right arrow. - 3.
-Click radio button for Cut point and enter 3 into text box. - 4.
-Do you want the exact (binomial distribution) p-value or asymptotic distribution (normal distribution)?
+Click Analyze menu, select Nonparametric Tests, select One Sample - 2.
+Click on Fields Tab. - 3.
+Move all of the variables out of the Test Fields box. - 4.
+Move Grades (or a different variable of interest) back to the Test Fields box.